-- As an identification process, which is to determine if data are stationary and have any significant seasonality, we check the autocorrelation and partial autocorrelation function of the data, and determine AR process candidates based on the principle of parsimony.
-If not clear, we use AIC to arrive at a determination. - We estimate innovation terms using equations (1)-(3). - We choose the model through diagnostic checking.
-We adopted the lowest Ljung-Box Q statistics, which test the higher-order autocorrelation in the innovation terms taken from equations (1)-(3).
+- o As an identification process, which is to determine if data are stationary and has any significant seasonality, we check the autocorrelation and partial autocorrelation function of the data, and determine AR process candidates based on the principle of parsimony.
+If not clear, we use AIC to arrive at determination. - o Estimate innovation terms using equations $(1) \sim (3)$. - o Choose the model through diagnostic checking.
+We adopted the lowest Ljung-Box Q statistics, which test the higher order autocorrelation in the innovation terms taken from equations (1) ~ (3).